sundarnagarajan/chuwi-hi12-linux/README.md

 The device can boot Linux from the pre-created remastered Ubuntu 16.04 and 18.04 ISO on my  [rdp-thinbook-linux](https://github.com/sundarnagarajan/rdp-thinbook-linux) repository.

-Pretty much everything works (running form live ISO) except open issues below.
+Pretty much everything works (running from the live ISO) except open issues below.

 I have **not** yet blown away Android 5.1 and Windows 10 and **installed** Linux on the Chuwi Hi12.
 I plan to do that **after** all the accelerometer issue is fixed.